The Cat, the Dog, and Adam Before Eden Closed

 When Adam left the Garden, the animals followed him out.
 What happened next was a quarrel the rabbis preserved for two thousand years.

-Most people imagine Adam walking out of Paradise in silence, flanked only by Eve, the gate slamming shut behind them.
+Adam did not walk out of Paradise in silence, flanked only by Eve, the gate slamming shut behind them.
 The rabbinic sources tell a more crowded story.
-Adam left the Garden with animals at his heels, a household forming around him even before he reached the dust of ordinary earth, and within that household a politics immediately began.
+Adam left the Garden with animals at his heels, a household forming around him even before he reached the ordinary dust of the world, and within that household a politics immediately began.

 The cat and the dog had been friends.
-This is stated plainly in the Legends of the Jews, compiled by Louis Ginzberg in the early twentieth century from midrashic and aggadic sources stretching back more than a thousand years.
+This is stated plainly in the tradition.
 They were partners in the most formal sense: they shared what they had.
 When famine came, the dog proposed an orderly dissolution.
 The cat should go to Adam's house, where mice would keep her fed.
-The dog would find his own fortune.
-They swore an oath never to share the same master.
-It was a reasonable arrangement between reasonable creatures.
+The dog would find his own way.
+They swore an oath: never to share the same master again.
+A reasonable arrangement between reasonable creatures.

 What neither of them anticipated was loneliness, or the strange moral arithmetic of desperation.

 The dog's first night away from the cat, he sheltered with the wolf.
 He did his duty there, barking at intruders in the dark.
 The intruders turned out to be wild animals who nearly killed him.
-He fled to the monkey, who refused him entirely.
-He went to the sheep, barked again at the sound of approaching feet, and this time the barking that warned off the wolves also told the wolves there were sheep nearby.
-The dog had saved his host and destroyed him at the same time.
-He had no more friends left.
-He began sleeping in the open, moving from threshold to threshold, begging for shelter and receiving nothing.
+He fled to the monkey, who refused him.
+He went to the sheep.
+He barked at the sound of approaching feet, and this time the warning that drove off the wolves also alerted the wolves to where the sheep were.
+The dog had saved his host and endangered his host with the same action.

 ← All myths